 Countering harmful tax practices

-The UK is introducing a reformed patent box regime, effective 1 July 2016, compliant with OECD recommendations.
+The UK introduced a reformed patent box regime, effective 1 July 2016, compliant with OECD recommendations.

-A significant component of the OECD BEPS Action Plan relates to transfer pricing, particularly regarding the extent ofdocumentation needed, hard-to-value intangibles, and risk and capital.
-The UK has adopted the revised OECD transfer pricing guidelines as of 1 April 2016.
+A significant component of the OECD BEPS Action Plan relates to transfer pricing, particularly regarding the extent of documentation needed, hard-to value intangibles, and risk and capital.
+The UK adopted the revised OECD transfer pricing guidelines as of 1 April 2016.
 Like the tax departments of other international companies, those of UK companies have historically invested considerable efforts in ensuring their transfer pricing policies are robust.
-This area is complex, and companies are working to implement the revised OECD guidelines to ensure that business models are disrupted as little as possible.
+This area is complex, and companies are working to implement the revised OECD guidelines to ensure minimal disruption of their business models.

 Transfer pricing documentation and country-by-country reporting

-The UK has implemented the BEPS Action 13 proposals on CbyC reporting, although it has remained silent on the Action 13 proposals related to master file and local filetransfer pricing documentation.
-The UK rules for CbyC reporting are effective 1 January 2016.
-The UK government has also stated that it is in favor of the introduction of public CbyC⁹, although there is no timetable for (or certainty of) this.
+The UK has implemented the BEPS Action 13 proposals on CbyC reporting, although it has remained silent on the Action13 proposals related to master file and local file transfer pricing documentation.
+The UK is party to the automatic exchange of CbyC reports, and as of June 2017, has activated 39 exchange relationships.
+The UK rules for CbyC reporting took effect 1 January 2016.
+The UK government has also previously stated that it is in favor of the introduction of public CbyC, although there is no timetable for (or certainty of) this.

+As at 30 June 2017, the UK has implemented or committed to implement most BEPS measures.
 For the remaining BEPS Actions, UK tax policy is considered as largely consistent with the OECD’s recommendations.
-Therefore, no material changes are expected in the following areas of tax policy:
+Therefore, no material changes are expected to:

 Now that the OECD has concluded most of the BEPS Actions, many UK-headquartered companies are responding to the legislative change that comes with local implementation of the OECD’s recommendations.
 With company directors and upper management taking more interest in the business impact of changing rules in the UK and other countries, many tax executives are modeling various scenarios and potential responses, with particular focus on their legal structures, financing arrangements and operating models.
 UK companies have also started factoring potential BEPS legislation into their future plans — for example, for proposed mergers and acquisitions.